pirzer/Project-1---Renewable-Energy/README.md

         -   The format of the video is mp4.
 The video displays solar and wind farms representing the business aspects.

     -   #### User's Profile
-        -   As a user with specific background in this industry, I expect to view some installations and technical teams as is shown already.
+        -   As a user with specific background experience in this industry, I expect to view some installations and technical teams as is shown already.

 ## Features

--   To improve user engagement at this website, interactive elements use were included.
+-   To improve user engagement at this website, the use of interactive elements was included.

 -   Responsive approach was applied on different screen sizes such as **PC Desk, Laptop, Tablets, and Mobile Phones**.